robert-altmiller/code_profiler/README.md

   ![other_profilers.png](/code_profiler/readme_images/other_profilers.png)

 - __cProfile__ is a deterministic profiler provided by Python's standard library, and it is implemented in C which makes it relatively efficient compared to pure Python profilers. __cProfile__ records every function call and the time it takes, providing a comprehensive view of where your program spends its time.
+It also does granular line-by-line code profiling.

   ![c_profiler_results.png](/code_profiler/readme_images/c_profiler_results.png)